wolberine/docs/markdown/reference/dash/sdk.md

 hologram.sendMessage(messages=["msg1", "msg2"], topics = ["TOPIC 1","TOPIC 2"]) # Send advanced message
 ```

+Cloud messages can also be buffered if the network is down (on a `network.disconnected`
+event).
+Once the network is reestablished (a broadcast on `network.connected`),
+these messages that failed to send initially will be sent to the cloud again.

 #### .sendSMS(destination_number, message)
 * `destination_number` (string) -- The destination number.
 * `message` (string) -- The SMS body